perriercreatif/BlogFromScratch/Readme.md

 ========

-Blog PHP avec une architecture MVC (Modèle - Vue - Contrôleur) et en OOP (Object Oriented Programming)!
+PHP blog with an MVC architecture (Model - View - Controller) and OOP (Object Oriented Programming)!

-Sommaire
+Summary
 --------
-* Notice d’utilisation
+* Operating instructions

-Notice d’utilisation
+instructions
 --------------------
-* Placer le dossier dans votre dossier www puis activer votre serveur (WAMP, LAMP...)
+* Place the folder in your www folder and then activate your server (WAMP, LAMP...)

-* Créer  votre base de données
+* Create your database

 ![image01](blogFromScratch/images/readme01.png)

-* Importer post.sql
+* Import post.sql

 ![image02](blogFromScratch/images/readme02.png)

-* Changer les ligne suivante avec vos données personnel le fichier BDDConnect.php dans le dossier Controller:
+* Change the following lines with your personal data the file BDDConnect.php in the Controller folder:

 ![image03](blogFromScratch/images/readme03.png)